 Launched in 1994 and now globally renowned, the Festival welcomes audiences with a distinctive and exhilarating blend of events, both large-scale and intimate.
 The Festival audiences from Switzerland and around the globe who come to experience music-making at the highest level in a setting that brings them close to star performers, rising talent and a complete process of learning, rehearsal and performance.

-Martin Engstroem is Founder and Executive Director of the Verbier Festival.
-The event’s origins lie in an initiative he established in 1991, but the Festival and Academy were inaugurated in 1994.
+Martin Engstroem is Founder & Director of the Verbier Festival.
+The idea of the event began in 1991, but it wasn’t until 1994 that the Festival and Academy saw their first edition.
 In 2000 Martin Engstroem launched the Verbier Festival Orchestra.
-This was followed in 2004 by the Verbier Festival Chamber Orchestra and in 2013 by an additional education project, the Verbier Festival Music Camp, now known as the Verbier Festival Junior Orchestra.
+This was followed in 2004 by the Verbier Festival Chamber Orchestra and in 2013 by the Verbier Festival Music Camp, now known as the Verbier Festival Junior Orchestra.

 Martin Engstroem has made his home in Switzerland since 1986, but he was born in 1953 in Stockholm and obtained his degree in Music History and Russian at the city’s university.
 Moving to Paris in 1975, he became a partner in the artist management agency Opéra et Concert and went on to work closely with Herbert von Karajan for many years.
 He was also active as a consultant for EMI France, for the Ludwigsburger Schlossfestspiele and the Opéra national de Paris.